Prospects for detecting neutron star-white dwarf mergers with decihertz gravitational-wave observatories: Conclusion

 Finally, taking the recent peculiar lGRB, GRB\,211211A, as an example, we further discuss the potential for future multimessenger early-warning detections of NS-WD mergers.
 With a sufficient early-warning time (e.g., $t_\mathrm{e} = 1\,\mathrm{d}$) and the localization accuracies, we suggest that the GW early-warning detection will allow future EM telescopes to prepare well in advance for the possible follow-up transients after some special NS-WD mergers.
 Given that the nature of cb-lGRBs remains an open question, the multimessenger observations with the GW early warnings and the multiband EM follow-ups are expected to shed new light on their properties.
 For example, compared with BNS and NS-BH scenarios, no inspiral GW signals of NS-WD mergers are expected to enter the ground-based detectors following decihertz GW early warnings.
 The EM follow-up transients with different origins may also vary widely.
 In view of this, our results can provide meaningful references and helpful inputs for upcoming EM follow-up projects.

 There are, of course, many ways in which this study can be extended.
 At the end of Section~\ref{ sec:warnings }, we have emphasized that precise GW-waveform constructions should take into account the effects of mass transfer and dynamical tides for WDs, especially in the late inspiral stages of NS-WD mergers.
+Also, our results leave out the consideration of the confusion noise \citep{Christensen:2018iqi}, which depends strongly on the specific population model, the sensitivity of the detector, and its operation time, {\it etc.}.\footnote{\add{It has been shown that the confusion noise from DCOs could be} \add{subtracted out by an iteration scheme and a global fit \citep{Cutler:2005qq}.
+More related discussions on the impact of confusion noise for decihertz GW detectors can be found in \citet{Liu:2022mcd}.}} We also leave out the dedicated analyses of overlapping signals which may affect the parameter estimation \citep[see e.g., ][]{Wang:2023ldq}, but we expect our result unlikely to change significantly even when overlapping signals are considered.
+Moreover, the realistic multimessenger searching strategy, including the communication between GW detectors and EM telescopes, should be considered.
 On the other hand, even if there are no observable EM transients after NS-WD mergers, we suggest that the GW-detectable NS-WD populations in GS could still be of great use for the dark-siren cosmology \citep[see, e.g.,][]{Schutz:1986gp, LIGOScientific:2018gmd, DES:2019ccw, Zhu:2021aat, Zhu:2021bpp, Liu:2022rvk, Yang:2022fgp, Seymour:2022teq}.
 We hope that more studies can be carried out in the future.